Enduro Africa 2009 Diary

 The rest of the journey was easy and uneventful if not a little tiring to say the least.
-Very little sleep but did meet and get to know many of my fellow travellers…top bunch of people!
+Very little sleep but did meet and get to know many of my fellow travelers.
+Top bunch of people!

-The bikes are amazing powerhouses and can take anything you can throw at them (Honda CRF 230’s).
-A particularly tough section today was a “camber” track along a mountain/hillside where to your right was a wall of grass and to your left was a rather steep drop.
+The bikes are amazing powerhouses and can take anything you can throw at them (Honda CRF 230's).
+A particularly tough section today was a "camber" track along a mountain/hillside.
+To our right was a wall of grass and to your left was a rather steep drop.
 To make things worse, the track we had was just a foot or 18 inches wide maximum and slippery in parts (and we weren’t going particularly slowly either)!

-We were held up for about 20 minutes at one point as we could see up ahead on one corner that the sweep/medic (back marker) for the team in front had left the track and headed off down the decline and found himself wedged against a tree which had stopped him falling further!
-We watched as he made his way slowly back along and up to the track only to set off and fall almost immediately again….obviously exhausted and I think a broken clutch….crazy stuff but he was ok!
+We were held up for about 20 minutes at one point.
+We could see up ahead on one corner that the sweep/medic (back marker) for the team in front had left the track and headed off down the decline.
+He'd found himself wedged against a tree which had stopped him falling further!
+We watched as he made his way slowly back along and up to the track only to set off and fall almost immediately again.
+Obviously exhausted and I think a broken clutch…crazy stuff but he was ok!

-I must have seen over a thousand children today and at one point we stopped for about half an hour in a really rural village in middle of nowhere whilst contemplating the hell hole.
-We played with the kids, showed them photos of themselves which they loved and let them sit on our bikes….they had a ball.
+I must have seen over a thousand children today.
+At one point we stopped for about half an hour in a really rural village in middle of nowhere whilst contemplating the hell hole.
+We played with the kids, showed them photos of themselves which they loved and let them sit on our bikes.
+They had a ball.